 Outcomes

-The primary outcome of our study was the proportion of patients extubated at different pre-defined time-points (from the 3rd until the 12th postoperative hour).
+The primary outcome of our study was that a proportion of patients extubated at different pre-defined time-points (from the third until the 12th postoperative hour).
 Secondary outcomes were re-intubation rates within 12 hours from extubation and adherence to a lung protective ventilation strategy.
 Lung protective was defined as a tidal volume of 6-8 mL/kg ideal body weight.

 Statistical analysis